Violence prevention and reduction

 Piloting bodyworn cameras in ambulance trusts

-NHS England has provided £8.4 million to all 11 Ambulance services for the procurement and evaluation of a three year body worn camera trial.
-Alongside this dedicated funding, an independent national evaluation partner has been commissioned to draft the independent evaluation of the rollout, feeding data and information into the analysis and evaluation.
-This will help determine if body worn cameras can help to reduce violence against NHS ambulance staff, and provide learning for other sectors around the implementation and operation of these cameras in NHS services.
+NHS England has provided £8.4 million to all 11 ambulance services for the procurement and evaluation of a three-year body worn camera trial.
+Alongside this dedicated funding, an independent partner has completed an evaluation of the rollout.
+This will help determine if body worn cameras can help to reduce violence against NHS ambulance staff and provide learning for other sectors around the implementation and operation of these cameras in NHS services.

 Violence prevention and reduction hub